-Kandi Burruss On Anger Management: ‘I Will Cuss Your Ass Out’ After Porsha Williams Drama
+Kandi Burruss On Anger Management: ‘I Will Cuss Your A** Out’ After Porsha Williams Drama

 — The Real Housewives (@RHOPolls) January 13, 2017

-It was clear that Williams had told Phaedra about the anger management classes, even though she had hoped it would stay between them.
-So when Williams had to tell the ladies to stop talking about her issues, she ended up having to walk out of the dinner to get some peace.
-Kandi Burruss was shocked and she reveals that she wanted to try and settle the drama happening between Kenya Moore and Porsha.
+It was clear that Williams had told Phaedra about the anger management classes even though she had hoped it would stay between them.
+When Williams had to tell the ladies to stop talking about her issues, she ended up having to walk out of the dinner to get some peace.
+Kandi Burruss was shocked and reveals that she wanted to try and settle the drama happening between Kenya Moore and Porsha.

 “I wanted to stop Kenya and Porsha from going back and forth, so I tried to tell Kenya to stop, because obviously Porsha wasn’t taking what Kenya was saying positively.
 So I asked the question in what I thought was a calm, cool way that shouldn’t have been offensive, but Porsha got snappy with me, so I got snappy back.
 I’ve never been one to respond kindly to people talking to me crazily.
 It was really a dumb argument.
-I’m normally am very laid back, but if you talk to me in a tone I don’t like, I will cuss your ass out,” Kandi Burruss explains in her Real Housewives of Atlanta, according to Bravo.
+I’m normally am very laid back, but if you talk to me in a tone I don’t like, I will cuss your a** out,” Kandi Burruss explained on her Real Housewives of Atlanta blog, according to Bravo.

 ‘RHoA’ star Kandi Burruss Celebrates Son Ace Tucker’s First Birthday – See How BIG he is now!